pcorey/pcorey.github.io/_posts/2019-05-13-is-my-apollo-client-connected-to-the-server.markdown

 ----

-We thought, "well, if polling is turned off on error, let's just turn it back on again!"
+We thought, "well, if polling is turned off on error, let's just turn it back on!"
 Our next attempt used `startPolling`{:.language-javascript} to try restarting our periodic heartbeat query.

 <pre class='language-javascript'><code class='language-javascript'>
 if (error) {